-Kabuki products come in a variety of shapes in including flat, round, angled and dome.
+Kabuki products come in a variety of shapes in including flat, round, angled, and dome.
 Kabuki was originally made for theatre makeup providing actors an all-over airbrushed finished look.
-Today kabuki brushes are used by everyone to achieve the same poreless, soft skin look.
+However, today kabuki brushes are used by everyone to achieve the same poreless, soft skin look.

 Writers tip: If you are a brush snob, kabuki brushes are the perfect products for you.
 They come in both short, handheld lengths or long and flowy handles.
-These can be found in wood and aluminum material.
-Wood handles are heavier allowing you to evenly distribute your foundation evenly.
+These can be found in wood and aluminum materials.
+Wood handles are heavier, allowing you to distribute your foundation evenly.

 How to use:

 - For powder foundation- Dap the brush in the powder, tap it against the lid to remove excess powder and apply the bristles to your face in circular motions

 - For liquid or cream foundation- Squeeze foundation onto the back of your hand, dip it into the foundation, dab medium-size “globs” onto your face and then blend in a circular motion.
 Dabbing medium-sized globs will allow for faster coverage and the bristles will pick up the foundation and spread it around easier.